ancasag/ensembleObjectDetection/README.md

 ### Execution

-In order to run the ensemble algorithm, you can edit the mainTTA.py file to configure the model to use and the transformation techniques.
+In order to run the ensemble algorithm, you can edit the mainTTA.py file from the TestTimeAugmentation folder to configure the model to use and the transformation techniques.
 Then, you can invoke the following command where ```pathOfDataset``` is the path where the images are saved, and ```option```  is the voting strategy (affirmative, consensus or unanimous).

 ```bash
 python mainTTA.py -d pathOfDataset -o option